-Rapid Development and Deployment - integrates AI frameworks and tools that make it easier for developers to build cybersecurity solutions.
-Organizations that lack AI expertise can still leverage AI for cybersecurity because Morpheus leverages tools for every stage of the AI workflow, from data prep to training, inference, and deploying at scale.
+Rapid Development and Deployment - Morpheus integrates AI frameworks and tools that make it easier for developers to build cybersecurity solutions.
+Organizations that lack AI expertise can still leverage AI for cybersecurity because Morpheus leverages tools for every stage of the AI workflow, from data preparation to training, inference, and deploying at scale.

-Real-time Telemetry - the Morpheus native graph streaming engine can receive rich, real-time network telemetry from every NVIDIA BlueField DPU-accelerated server or NVIDIA AppShield in the data center without impacting performance.
+Real-time Telemetry - The Morpheus native graph streaming engine can receive rich, real-time network telemetry from every NVIDIA BlueField DPU-accelerated server or NVIDIA AppShield in the data center without impacting performance.
 Integrating the framework into a third-party cybersecurity offering brings the world’s best AI computing to communication networks.

 NVIDIA Morpheus is generally available for download on GitHub or NGC in April 2022.